ohyykk/History_of_Statistics/README.md

 - **Weekly reflections** on historical readings
 - **Research essays** exploring specific themes in the history of statistics
 - A growing **bookshelf** of influential works and references

-## Technologies Used

-- HTML / CSS / JavaScript